pinnace/burp-jwt-fuzzhelper-extension/README.md

 ## Comparison

 [JOSEPH](https://github.com/portswigger/json-web-token-attacker) and [JSON Web Tokens](https://github.com/portswigger/json-web-tokens) extensions are two from Portswigger that automate some common attacks and provide various views for JWTs.
-This extension complements those by providing a novel Intruder interface for more targeted fuzzing and easy, on-the-fly manipulation of JWTs.
+This novel extension complements those by providing an Intruder hook for more targeted fuzzing and easy, on-the-fly manipulation of JWTs.

+Example use cases may include:
+1. Inserting atypical values for common claims
+2. Inserting new claims that may be processed by the application before signature validation (e.g. kid)
+3. Easily iterating over a large set of payload claims if, for example, a key has been compromised
+4. Inserting bogus or unusually encoded strings or bad inputs.
+For example, thos in the [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings)
+5. Manipulation of timestamps or expirations in `iat`, `exp`, etc...
+6. Classic attacks like testing for `none` type signatures, algorithmic substitution, etc...

 ## Dependencies